mbinnun/MBPUP/README.md

 Another advantage of MBPUP is the ability to install a functional desktop "as is" to the hard drive (either a standard installation or a frugal one).

-**Note:** because the ISO images of the release were too large to store on a git, I had to store them on my google drive.
+**Note:** Because the ISO images of the release were too large to store on a git, I had to store them on my google drive.
 Feel free to download from there (links are attached).

 Download MBPUP 32bit version 1.0 ISO image from:
 -